rpivo/hetzner-kubernetes/README.md

 - **Docker Hub**: one free-to-use private image repo is allowed per Docker account
 - **GitHub Workflows**: a delightful way to deploy Docker and Terraform resoures
 - **Bitnami Sealed Secrets**: an easy way to manage Kubernetes secrets in Argo CD

-### The Opinionated Approach

-In setting up this opinionated approach, I optimized for:

-- cost efficiency
-- high availability

-In doing so, tradeoffs inevitably need to be made.

 ## Defining High Availability